J. E. Overland1, E. Hanna2, I. Hanssen-Bauer3, S. -J. Kim4, J. E. Walsh5, M. Wang6, U. S. Bhatt7, R. L. Thoman8

 - Arctic air temperature continues to increase at double the rate of the global mean air temperature increase.

-- Neutral temperature anomalies occurred across the central Arctic Ocean with weak sea level pressure gradients.
-Like summer 2016, summer 2017 weather conditions did not support rapid summer sea ice and ice sheet loss.
+- During summer, neutral temperature anomalies occurred across the central Arctic Ocean and, like summer 2016 and 2017, did not support rapid summer sea ice and ice sheet loss.

-Arctic surface air temperature is an indicator of regional and global climate change.
-Although there are year-to-year and regional differences in air temperatures due to natural variability, the magnitude and Arctic-wide character of the long-term temperature increase is a major indicator of global warming and the influence of increases in greenhouse gases (Overland, 2009; Notz and Stroeve, 2016).
-We report on the spatial and temporal variability of Arctic air temperatures during the period October 2016 through September 2017, the 12-month period since the end of the previous reporting period in Arctic Report Card 2016.
+Arctic surface air temperature is an indicator of both regional and global climate change.
+Although there are year-to-year and regional differences in air temperatures driven by natural variability, the magnitude, year-to-year persistence, and Arctic-wide character of recent temperature increases is a major indicator of global climate change and the concentration of atmospheric greenhouse gases (Overland, 2009; Notz and Stroeve, 2016).
+Warming atmospheric temperatures also act as the driver of broader Arctic change in the terrestrial and ocean spheres.
+A linear relationship between global temperature change and Arctic sea ice area decline and suggest direct forcing (Mahlstein and Knutti, 2012).
+Tundra and glacier responses also appear as forced changes from temperature increases.
+We report on the spatial and temporal variability of Arctic air temperatures during the period October 2017 through September 2018, the 12-month period since the end of the previous reporting period in Arctic Report Card 2017.

 Mean Annual Land Surface Air Temperature